What is anti-social behaviour?

 Similarly, while we hate bullying, if a child is being harrassed then parents need to deal with it promptly to stop it getting worse.

-We need you to stand up
+We need you to help us to help you

 Anonymous complaints are almost impossible to resolve and we need to make sure that the complaint is not malicious or unfounded.
 We will need your contact details to investigate the complaint and to keep you updated of progress.